haldarmahesh/coordinate-app/README.md

 # Test cases
 To run the test cases run `npm run test`

+# Linting
+To check the lint you can run `npm run lint`

 # React app
 To start the app on localhost run `npm run start`